DIT112-V19/group-11/README.md

 ## Hardware Setup and configuration

+# Sensors

+We have two sensors on the car, the front sensor and the rear sensor.
+The sensors are hooked up to the RC car and the pins they are located on are declared in the Arduino code so the car knows where to get their information from.
+The front sensor is used in Automatic mode, to avoid collision when the car is self-driving.
+The rear sensor is used for parking assistance as it's readings are needed for the buzzer's audio cues.

 # Bluetooth

 We needed to communicate between the Arduino and mobile device so we could send commands and also information, to do this we used a Bluetooth module that we inserted onto the car and can be used with the Arduino to send and receive information.